Deploy

 A Capsule provides the server for hosting an application on Code Capsules.

-To create a Wordpress Capsule first choose "WordPress" as the Capsule type, as well as your Team, and Space.
+To create a WordPress Capsule, first choose WordPress as the Capsule type, as well as your Team and Space.

-Next choose your payment plan, or create a custom plan.
+Next, choose your payment plan, or create a custom plan.

-A Wordpress Capsule requires a connection to a MySQL Database Capsule as well as a Persistent Storage Capsule.
-Either select a previosuly created instance of each from the dropdowns, or click the yellow +
+A WordPress Capsule requires a connection to a MySQL Database Capsule as well as to a Persistent Storage Capsule.
+Either select a previously created instance of each from the dropdowns, or click the yellow + next to each and follow the prompts for creating each Capsule.
+Click Create Capsule.

-Choose How to Deploy
+Choose How To Deploy

 Default Deployment

-To automatically download and deploy a Wordpress version on Code Capsules:
+To automatically download and deploy a WordPress version on Code Capsules:

-Choose your WordPress version
+2. Choose your WordPress version.

 Git Managed